Yoram Yair: After military service

 In 1998 Yair was released and became involved in social and educational activities, he serves as chairman, on a purely voluntary basis, of a number of associations that operate in these areas.
 Yair serves as chairman of the organisation that operates rehab facilities from drugs and alcohol in Ilanot and Hartuv, he is the chairman "After Me!" – Youth Leads a Change, a social educational movement which prepares thousands of youth and young people from the geographical and social periphery for significant service in the IDF and leadership positions in the community.

 Since 1982, while still in active service, Yair helped establish and promote the "Association for the Advancement of Education in Jaffa" in the most difficult area of mixed Jaffa, and he continues this activity to this day.
 Yair, served for seven years as chairman of the board of directors of Hadassah Youth.

 Today Yair is the chair of "Yahad – United for Israel's Soldiers" after merging the Association for the Welfare of Israel's Soldiers and the LIBI Foundation into one organisation, in 2015.
 Upon taking office, he made a number of significant changes, first and foremost stating that 100% of all donations will go to the soldiers.
 He stated that the soldier at the center is the organisations primary goal, the organisation's expenses were significantly reduced and the number of volunteers for the organisation increased.

 Since 2009 he has been leading a unique leadership program – the Rabin Program at the IDC Herzliya.
 The program is unique in academia, bringing together outstanding students from the various schools of the Interdisciplinary Centre, for an annual program.
 The course, taught by Yair himself, is called "Practical Leadership," which expresses the unique concept of leadership that Yair developed about 40 years ago and which he teaches in the IDF and various civilian bodies.
 It combines various lectures and practical experience of students, initiating and establishing social projects.

 In parallel with his volunteer activities in the various associations, Yair works and is active in the business field.
 Yair served and still is chairman and a strategic consultant to companies and business ventures in various fields.
 Among other things, the infrastructure company that built the Krayot bypass highway, Yagur Junction and the Jezreel Valley railway, the Supergum company, high-tech companies, agricultural development, building ventures and other companies.
 Since 2003, he serves as a strategic advisor to one of the largest law firms in the United States with the help of a team of experts he has assembled.

 Yair holds a bachelor's degree in psychology from Bar-Ilan University.

 In 2009 he joined the faculty of the School of Government, Diplomacy and Strategy at IDC Herzliya.

+In 2022 Yair was honored as one of the torchbearers in the national Israeli Independence Day ceremony.